Curie: Policy-based Secure Data Exchange: Related Work

 \section{Related Work}

-Policy has been used in several contexts as a vehicle for representing configuration of secure groups~\cite{mcdaniel2006methods}, network management~\cite{riekstin2016orchestration}, threat mitigation~\cite{freudiger2015controlled, garrido2016shall}, access control~\cite{duan2016automated}, patient-driven privacy control~\cite{patien-driven}, data retrievel systems~\cite{elnikety16thoth} and privileged-augmented detection~\cite{berkayForensic}.
-These approaches define a schema for their target problem and mostly consider all or nothing proposition while sharing the data or establishing the partnerships.
-In contrast, Curie is a novel approach in which a policy is used to regulate the data exchange requirements of members that has complex relationships.
+Policy has been used in several contexts as a vehicle for representing configuration of secure groups~\cite{mcdaniel2006methods}, network management~\cite{riekstin2016orchestration}, threat mitigation~\cite{freudiger2015controlled}, access control~\cite{duan2016automated}, and data retrieval systems~\cite{elnikety16thoth}.
+These approaches define a schema for their target problem and do not consider the challenges in secure data exchange.
+In contrast, \Curie defines a formal policy language to dictate the data exchange requirements of members and enforces the agreement in collaborative ML settings.

 On the other hand, secure computation on sensitive proprietary data has recently attracted attention.
-Anonymization~\cite{el2013secure}, multi-site statistical models~\cite{dankar2015privacy}, and secure multi-party computation~\cite{lindell2009secure} have started to shed light on this issue.
+Federated learning~\cite{geyer2017differentially,smith2017federated}, anonymization~\cite{el2013secure}, multi-site statistical models~\cite{dankar2015privacy}, secure multi-party computation~\cite{lindell2009secure}, and secure and differentially-private multi-party computation~\cite{abbas2017PAC} have started to shed light on this issue.
 Such techniques have been used both for training and classification phases in deep learning~\cite{shokri2015privacy}, clustering~\cite{graepel2012ml}, and decision trees~\cite{bost2015machine}.
-To allow programmers to develop such applications, efficient secure computation programming frameworks are designed for general purposes~\cite{bogdanov2016rmind,liu2015oblivm} and for specific domains such as healthcare~\cite{chida2014implementation}.
-However, these approaches do not consider complex relationships among members and assume all or nothing proposition for exchanging data.
+To allow programmers to develop such applications, secure computation programming frameworks and languages are designed for general purposes~\cite{henecka2010tasty, rastogi2014wysteria, ohrimenko2016oblivious, bogdanov2016rmind, el2013secure}.
+However, these approaches do not consider complex relationships among members and assume members share their all data or nothing.
 We view our efforts in this paper to be complementary to much of these works.
-They can be easily integrated into Curie to establish partnerships and manage data exchange policies before a computation starts.
+CPL can be integrated into these frameworks to establish partnerships and manage data exchange policies before a computation starts.